growerp/growerp/GrowERPObs/2 End User documentation/7 Accounting/7 Item Type.md

-Item type is used on the order and invoice to indicate the kind of processing and the default accountCode used on the generated invoice for posting.
+Item type is used on the order and invoice to indicate the kind of processing and the default account code used on the generated invoice for posting.

 The default list: